Our mandate and mission

 … law Treaty law Article 3 common to the Geneva Conventions: Conflicts not of an international … of Civilian Persons in Time of War.
 Geneva, 12 August 1949 Protocol Additional to …

 … people and objects during armed conflict.
-The Geneva Conventions and their Additional Protocols … well as civilians and civilian objects.
-The Geneva Conventions have their origin in the …
+The Geneva Conventions and their Additional Protocols … cannot be done during an armed conflict.
+The Geneva Conventions are at the core of this …

 … An introduction", Henry Dunant Institute, Geneva/Paul Haupt Publishers, Bern, 1993. … of international humanitarian law, with the Geneva Conventions and their Additional Protocols as …